 All applications for funding are evaluated by a panel of city staff to ensure that the programs offered are diverse, that they serve all of Toledo's youth, from children to young adults, and that they provide opportunities for underserved populations across the community.
 In addition to funding program providers, the city also partners with the Connecting Kids to Meals organization and the Toledo Area Regional Transit Authority (TARTA) to ensure that participating youth have access to healthy food during the summer months and transport to and from programs.

-In the first two years of the program, \$4.5 million has been approved by Toledo City Council, awarded to program partners and is currently being expended through the 2023-2024 school year.
-The remaining \$2.0 million in ARPA funding will be awarded in early 2024 for summer and school year programming into 2025.
+The complete balance of the \$6.5 million has been approved by Toledo City Council, awarded to program partners and is currently being expended through the 2024-2025 school year.